axieinfinity/ronin-documentation/docs/basics/white-paper.md

 Anyone can submit a slash request with the double-sign evidence, which should contain the two block headers with the same height, sealed by the same validator.
-Upon verifying the evidence, the offending validator is slashed as follows:
+Upon verifying the evidence, the offending validator is penalized as follows:
 * The validator is jailed for $2^{63}-1$ blocks and can't be a validator in the future.
 Their status is set to **In jail**.
-* The validator gets slashed the minimum staking amount of self-delegated RON.
+* The validator is slashed the minimum staking amount of self-delegated RON.
 * The validator doesn't earn commission and the staking reward while in jail.